faraonc/hwsc-file-svc/README.md

 - `Pipfile.lock`: enables deterministic builds by specifying the exact requirements for reproducing an environment

 # How to install dependencies
-- To install for development: Type `$pipenv install -dev`
+- To install for development: Type `$ pipenv install -dev`
-- To install for delivering services in a container: `$pipenv install`
+- To install for delivering services in a container: `$ pipenv install`

 # Useful commands for dependencies
 - `$ pipenv install -dev` (Put dependency in `dev-packages` in `Pipfile`)